Meller's chameleon

-Trioceros melleri, with the common names Meller's chameleon and giant one-horned chameleon, is the largest species of chameleon from the African mainland (i.e. the largest of the chameleons not native to Madagascar).
+Meller's chameleon (Trioceros melleri), also known commonly as the giant one-horned chameleon, is a species of lizard in the family Chamaeleonidae.
+Meller's chameleon is the largest species of chameleon from the African mainland, i.e., the largest of the chameleons not native to Madagascar.

 Etymology

 Meller's chameleon gets its common name and specific name from a "Dr. Meller" who is mentioned by biologist and taxon authority John Gray in the section about the habitat of the species in his 1865 description.
-The "Dr. Meller" to whom Gray dedicated this species was botanist Charles James Meller (1836-1869) who worked in the area that is now Malawi.
+The "Dr. Meller" to whom Gray dedicated this species was botanist Charles James Meller (1836–1869) who worked in the area that is now Malawi.

-Habitat and geographic range
+Habitat and geographic distribution

-T. melleri is relatively common in the bushy savannahs and interior mountains of East Africa and may be found in Malawi, northern Mozambique, and Tanzania.
+Trioceros melleri is relatively common in the bushy savannas and woodlands of East Africa where it can be found in Malawi, northern Mozambique, and Tanzania.